Great Minds in STEM (GMiS) is pleased to announce the

 - If you have requested a hard copy of your transcript, you may open your officially sealed transcript, scan and upload with your application.

-- Letter of Recommendation (Optional): A letter of support from a faculty, medical professional or other adult member of the community who can best attest to your overall merit as a future medical doctor.
+- Letter of Recommendation (Optional, But Strongly Recommended): A letter of support from a faculty, medical professional or other adult member of the community who can best attest to your overall merit as a future medical doctor.

-o Letters must be uploaded directly to the portal by the applicant.
+o Letters must be uploaded directly to the portal by the applicant or emailed to [email protected]

 A completed application and all supporting documentation must be received by the deadline for consideration for a GMiS California Medical Scholarship.